 As an active member of the Pennsylvania State Association for Health, Physical Education, Recreation and Dance (PSAHPERD),

 Jeff currently serves on the Physical Education and Advocacy Committees.

-Jeff has contributed to the Standards Aligned System and Model Lesson Plans for the Pennsylvania Department of Education, the Great Activities Newspaper, SHAPE America's Activity Share and most recently to The Essentials of Physical Education, a textbook published by Human Kinetics.
+Jeff has contributed to the proposed Academic Standards for Health and Physical Education, the Standards Aligned System and Model Lesson Plans for the Pennsylvania Department of Education, the Great Activities Newspaper, SHAPE America's Activity Share and most recently to The Essentials of Physical Education, a textbook published by Human Kinetics.